Great Wolf Resorts shares jump on higher PE bid

 Great Wolf shares were trading above the offer price at $6.59, indicating some investors possibly expect a higher bid.
 The shares last traded at these levels four years ago.

-Great Wolf said its board would evaluate KSL’s offer, but did not comment further.
+Great Wolf said its board would evaluate KSL’s offer and did not comment further.

-Last month, Great Wolf shareholder PWK Partners raised serious concerns about the company’s deal with Apollo, calling the $5 bid ‘woefully inadequate’ and some shareholders filed lawsuits against the company.
+Last month, Great Wolf shareholder PWK Partners raised serious concerns about the company’s deal with Apollo, calling the $5 bid ‘woefully inadequate.’

-In response to shareholder lawsuits following the deal, Great Wolf said it had been looking at strategic alternatives for more than 9 months and had reached out to 38 prospective bidders and that Apollo’s bid had been accepted as the best.

-“I would not be surprised if someone else stepped up as well, because clearly with KSL’s offer not everyone has looked at Great Wolf,” JMP Securities analyst William Marks told Reuters.

 Earlier on Thursday, Great Wolf said that affiliates of Apollo Global would extend their tender offer for its stock to April 20.
 They did not disclose what percentage of shares were tendered in the offer so far.